openmobilityfoundation/mobility-data-specification/provider/README.md

 Some combinations of parameters may return a small count of trips, which could increase a privacy risk of re-identification.
 To correct for that, Reports does not return data below a certain count of results.
 This is called k-anonymity, and the threshold is set at a k-value of 10.

-If the query returns less than 10 trips in its count, then a rows value number of -1 is returned.
+If the report returns less than 10 in any count, then a value number of -1 is returned.

 The k-value used is always returned in the `/reports` endpoint response to provide important context for the data consumer on the data redaction that is occuring.